"New capabilities through ionic-electronic materials and device architectures"

 - Atoms-to-Systems Lab

-The mission of the Atoms-to-Systems Lab is to advance the frontier of ionic-electronic materials and devices.
+The mission of the Atoms-to-Systems Lab is to advance the frontier of soft ionic-electronic materials and devices.
 We work at the intersection of materials, electronics, mechanical, and biomedical engineering.
-Addressing the grand challenges of healthcare and sustainability, we develop next-gen sensors and energy storage devices, two areas that are fundamentally linked by our expertise in synthesizing novel materials and fabricating electronic devices.
+Addressing the grand challenges of healthcare and sustainability, we develop next-gen sensors and energy storage devices, two areas that are fundamentally enabled by our expertise in materials synthesis and device fabrication.
 The principal investigator of the lab is Derek Ho.
 Specific research areas include:

 Openings (view details):

 - PhD student applicants: Dec 1 deadline yearly, but recommend full online application by mid Nov.

 Department of Materials Science and Engineering, City University of Hong Kong

 VPN is advised for technical difficulties in loading the website.
 Compatibility mode: Principle Investigator, Research, Publications, Group, Openings, Contact.